 Lukas Taus

-PhD Student in the CSEM program in the Oden Institutate for Computational Engineering & Sciences at the University of Texas at Austin.
-My research interests include machine learning, numerical analysis and computer vision.
+PhD Candidate in the CSEM program in the Oden Institutate for Computational Engineering & Sciences at the University of Texas at Austin.
+My research interests include machine learning, numerical analysis, computer vision, optimal decision making, and optimization.

 Contact